 "But I didn't drink.
 I didn't drink anything at all.
 Instead the bartender, he remembered me, he knew my name and everything.
 He told me something, but I didn't believe him."

-His hands were gripping my knees, they weren't trembling, there were warm and steady, and felt so good.
+His hands were gripping my knees, they weren't trembling, they were warm and steady, and felt so good.

 Matthew shifted closer to me so that his chest pressed against my legs, he looked up at me longingly, those green eyes looking deep into mine.
 "He said you kept coming back to the bar and tried to make me go home with you, was that true?
 Did you keep coming back for me?"